lsst-sqre/sqr-042/index.rst

 Every dependency update is sent as a separate PR, so its flood of PRs can feel a bit overwhelming.

 Dependabot can handle the PIP frozen requirements files, although it updates each dependency (including transitive dependencies) separately.
+Since frozen dependencies require updating the entire dependency chain, this could potentially result in more than a PR per day per repository.

 If packages use the new ``.github/dependabot.yml`` configuration mechanism, Dependabot results are available directly in the GitHub repository UI.